(I may earn a small commission from the products mentioned in this post.)

-In the days and weeks following knee replacement, ankle pump exercises can be a great way to keep your leg muscles active and keep your blood circulating.
+In the days and weeks and even years following knee replacement, ankle pump exercises can be a great way to keep your leg muscles active and keep your blood circulating.

 This article shares my experience with ankle pump exercises and ankle circles as well as ankle pump benefits and tips.
 I’ve done more ankle pumps and ankle circles post TKR than any other exercise prescribed by my therapists.